genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 ## POST /v1/search/profile/{name}/document

-Uploads a Document to the associated `{name}` RAG Assistants.
+Upload a Document to the associated `{name}` RAG Assistants.
 Notice that the file extension must be a supported one.

 ### Request Body